How to revive or restore Mac firmware

 If the firmware stored in its memory needs to be revived or restored, a Mac with Apple silicon or the Apple T2 Security Chip might become unresponsive.
 This can occur in certain rare circumstances, such as when a power failure interrupts macOS installation.
 Symptoms can include:

 To resolve without erasing any of your files, revive the firmware of your Mac.
-If reviving is unsuccessful, you can restore instead.
+Or restore, if reviving is unsuccessful.

 What you need to revive or restore

-• A USB-C to USB-CUSB-C to USB-C cable that supports data and charging, such as the Apple USB-C Charge Cable included with some Apple products.
+3. A USB-C to USB-CUSB-C to USB-C cable that supports data and charging, such as the Apple USB-C Charge Cable included with some Apple products.
 It works with ports on Mac that accept a type USB-C connector: Thunderbolt 4, Thunderbolt / USB 4, Thunderbolt 3, or USB 3.
-Don't use a Thunderbolt 3Thunderbolt 3 cable.
+Don't use a Thunderbolt 3Thunderbolt 3cable.

-How to set up your computers to revive or restore
+How to prepare a laptop to revive or restore

-Follow these steps based on whether the affected Mac is a laptop computer or desktop computer, and whether it's a Mac with Apple silicon or a Mac with the Apple T2 Security Chip.
-You will use the USB-C cable to connect the two computers, then enter DFU (device firmware update) mode on the affected Mac.
+You will use the USB-C cable to connect the two computers, then enter DFU (device firmware update) mode on the affected computer.

 • Plug the other end of the USB-C cable into any USB-C port.

-• Make sure that the Mac is connected to the internet.1
+• Make sure that this Mac is connected to the internet.*

 2. Press and release the power button, then immediately press and hold all four of these together on the built-in keyboard: